Face Recognition is a computer vision technique which enables a computer to predict the identity of a person from an image.

 3. Modern Face Recognition using Deep Learning

-In case we want to add a new person to the database of known faces, we simply generate the features and add it to the database.
+In case we want to add a new person to the database of known faces, we generate the features and add it to the database.
 This process is called Enrolment.

 3.1.
 Training a Face Recognition model

 As mentioned above, the most important part in a Face Recognition system is generating a trained model which can differentiate between faces of two different persons.
 Let’s understand the training process in more detail and discuss the various jargons used in Face Recognition.

 Convolutional Neural Networks ( CNNs ) are very good feature extractors.
 They look at small parts of an image and use convolutions over many layers to generate reliable features to distinguish between visually different objects.
 Please refer to our post on image classification using convolutional neural networks in Keras to know more about CNNs.

 The first step is to generate a compact face representation from the input face image.
 Suppose we have a CNN which takes a face image as input and produces an array of “n” numbers as output.
 We call this array an Encoding, since the face is now encoded using only this array.
 We can visualize the case for n=2 as shown below.

 The above figure depicts the encodings generated for each image and also shows how they might look in a 2-dimensional feature space ( Generally, n=128 ).
 The points shown on the graph are called Face Embedding since they are now embedded in a feature space.

 For an untrained network, the face embeddings generated for images of the same person ( I1 & I2 ) may or may not be close, as shown in the above figure.
 It might even be closer to the other person ( J1 ).
 These embeddings will be generated for each face image in the database.

 The goal of training the model is to learn a nice feature space where the green points are clustered together, close to each other and far from the red points and vice-versa.
 Thus, all face embeddings of Elon will be close to each other and far from the face embeddings of Mark.